South below Ellmauer Halt

-Approaching the south face of Ellmauer Halt, the marked path goes north-eastwards, where it enters good grassy ledges, which cross the whole south face towards the Rote Rinnscharte (2099m).
+Approaching the south face of Ellmauer Halt, the marked path goes north-eastwards, where it enters good grassy ledges, which cross the whole south face towards the Rote Rinnscharte (2099 m).
 The ledges are comfortable, although narrow and in the beginning they are not secured with iron.
 Before the Rote Rinnscharte a few passages are secured with pegs and steel cables, but there are no major difficulties.
-Then comes the Jaegerwand, across which a ladder of pegs helps (just a meter below is scree, and this "famous pasage" looks strange to me; may be, it is because of snow).
+Then comes the Jaegerwand, across which a ladder of pegs helps (just a meter below is scree, and this "famous pasage" looks strange to me; perhaps the ladder is useful whene there is a lot of snow).

 Just below the summit